brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 1. The types A, AAAA, and DNSKEY (or is it DS?) are at the exact name UPSTREAM_NAME.SERVER_NAME, while the function is at "function".UPSTREAM_NAME.SERVER_NAME.

 ## Stub Client Initialization

+The stub client (if upgraded to these standards) SHOULD walk the graph of upstream forwarders and resolvers, and synthesize a complete topology of connections, including transport protocols, addresses, and names.

+The stub client MAY be augmented by use of a local forwarder (e.g. running on a loopback address such as 127.0.0.1 and/or ::1), as the first upgraded component of the overall topology, in which case the stub client itself only needs to point to this loopback upgraded server.

+The stub client MUST determine the direct reachability of all discovered resolvers, including the offered transports and their respective status (reachable on particular ports) and validate any applicable certificates (e.g. TLS) prior to use.
+The client MUST ensure no downgrade occurs as long as any encrypted connection is available.
+The client SHOULD prioritize the resolvers based on ongoing observed performance (including loss, latency, validation, etc.)

+The validation should include independent validation of the data in an "upstream" publication set against the data published on the authoritative side of the upstream server itself.

 # Security Considerations